spiral/docs/docs/en/component/data-grid.md

 ### Not-Empty

-If you need to check the value to be not empty first, wrap the value with `NotEmpty()`:
+If you need to check first that the value isn't empty, wrap the value with `NotEmpty()`:

 ```php
 use Spiral\DataGrid\Specification\Value;